MicrosoftDocs/fabric-docs/docs/data-warehouse/troubleshoot-synapse-data-warehouse.md

     - [Azure Data Studio](https://aka.ms/azuredatastudio)
     - The [SQL query editor](sql-query-editor.md) in the [!INCLUDE [product-name](../includes/product-name.md)] portal
     - The [Visual Query editor](visual-query-editor.md) in the [!INCLUDE [product-name](../includes/product-name.md)] portal
-    - SQLCMD utility (for authentication via AAD Universal with MFA, use parameters `-G -U`)
+    - SQLCMD utility (for authentication via Azure AD Universal with MFA, use parameters `-G -U`)
 1. If step 1 fails, run a CTAS command with the failed SELECT statement to send the SELECT query result to another table in the same warehouse.
 Using CTAS avoids query result set being sent back to the client machine.
 If the CTAS command finishes successfully and the target table is populated, then the original query failure is likely caused by the warehouse front end or client issues.

 ## What to collect before contacting Microsoft support

-1. The workspace ID of [!INCLUDE [fabric-dw](includes/fabric-dw.md)]
+- The workspace ID of [!INCLUDE [fabric-dw](includes/fabric-dw.md)]
-1. Statement ID and Distributed request ID.
+- Statement ID and Distributed request ID.
 They're returned as messages after a query completes or fails.
-1. Exact error message
+- Exact error message
-1. Time when the query completes or fails.
+- Time when the query completes or fails.

 ## Next steps